Editor's Note: This article was presented to seven law enforcement agencies that were developing predictive policing programs.

 The Power of Prediction

 Prediction can play a major role in the criminal justice system.
-Even small improvements in where police are assigned, which cold cases receive more attention, or which probationers receive more intense supervision can result in performance and efficiency gains.
+Even small improvements in where police are assigned, which cold cases receive more attention, or which persons on probation receive more intense supervision can result in performance and efficiency gains.

 However, if the criminal justice system is going to reap such gains by using prediction models, it must seek to avoid the pitfalls that are so often a part of prediction.